For women with postmenopausal osteoporosis at high risk for fracture

 Endocrinologists, who see patients with hormone-related issues, also manage the treatment of metabolic disorders such as osteoporosis.

-An orthopedic surgeon may fix your fracture.
+Orthopedic surgeons may fix fractures.
 They can also be involved in a follow-up diagnosis and osteoporosis treatment plan.

 Remember, the doctor who treats your fracture might not treat your osteoporosis.
 If you’ve had a fracture, be sure all of your doctors are aware of it.